Unqualified Doctors Performing Spine Surgery

 A licensed neurosurgeon or orthopedic surgeon can perform surgery on your spine.
 Before undergoing any serious surgery, you should always consult a properly trained medical professional.
 Spine surgeons will seek specialized training to be able to perform a discectomy, so always make sure your doctor is properly qualified before undergoing surgery.
 A discectomy is a relatively common procedure; however, when performed negligently, the damage done can be permanently life-threatening.

-Failed back surgery syndrome (FBSS) is a term used to describe a series of pain and symptoms one may develop if they have back surgery that was ineffective, this includes a discectomy.
+Failed back surgery syndrome (FBSS) is a term used to describe a series of pain and symptoms one may develop if they have ineffective back surgery.
 Symptoms associated with a failed discectomy include:

 - Back spasms